 I immediately made an order.
 W en I got the bag, it was just as I had hoped for, with all the cool compartments.
 O the other hand, the bag weighed close to six pounds without anything inside.
 H w would I carry this after packing all the stuff I wanted in my tiny size?
 L luckily, I happened to know someone big enough who could make some good use of it.

 So, what did I learn here?
 W en you want to purchase a bugout bag, it is essential to ensure that you try it out before placing an order.
 While today we are fascinated with shopping online, when it comes to your bugout bag, take your time and purchase it in a store.
-T y it out; make sure it fits and is functional, and then you can take it home.
+Try it out; make sure it fits and is functional, and then you can take it home.

 Purchasing a Bag That Stands Out Doesn’t Blend In, The Attention Seeker Bugout Bag

 I always thought people with esteem issues were the ones who were attention seekers until I came across particular bugout bags that did just that.
-F om my experience, you need a bag that does not attract unnecessary attention of the particular note is the color of the bag.
+F om my experience, you need a bag that does not attract unnecessary attention.
+Of particular note is the color of the bag.
 You need not pick a bag with screaming colors.
 Y, you don’t want to get all the wrong attention directed towards you.
 I yours has bright colors, you may have just turned yourself into an easy target.

-When packing, always try not to pack anything outside the bag, especially anything that chimes or jingles, because this could attract the attention of not only people looking to steal the contents of your bugout bag but also animal predators that might also lie in wait.
+When packing, always try not to pack anything outside the bag, especially anything that chimes or jingles, because this could attract the attention of not only people who are looking to steal the contents of your bugout bag but also animal predators that might also lie in wait.

 Packing Too Little Food or Water, Which is More Important?